Tawny eagle: Interspecific predatory relationship

 The tawny eagle occurrence in Africa and the Indian subcontinent places it in arguably two of the most competitive environments for birds of prey in the world.
 In turn, the tawny eagle seems to adapt via a lack of specialization on any particular prey type, hunting style or food source, and via including carrion in the diet quite often.
 Many other raptors and eagles overlap in habitat use with tawny eagles.
 However, wintering and residential Aquila and spotted eagles that bear some relation usually use slightly differing habitats in contrast to the tawny eagle.
 In Tsavo East National Park, the ecology of this eagle was studied at length in contrast to bateleurs and much larger martial eagles, which can appear to have broadly similar habitat and prey preferences, as well as the slightly smaller but larger-clawed African hawk eagles, which tends to habituate to slightly more wooded dry areas.
 In general within this study, all four eagle species derived a majority of their prey biomass from Kirk's dik-dik but that the martial eagles tended to take slightly larger dik-diks than the bateleur and tawny eagles, took slightly more in the park per pair based on annual estimates and were more unlikely to scavenge the prey while the African hawk-eagle tends to take younger dik-diks.
 The diet of the tawny eagle and bateleur in Tsavo East overlapped by around 64%, whereas the diet of the tawny and martial eagles only overlapped by 29%.
 The tawny eagle was the only eagle here to heavily supplement their diet with alternate prey like snakes, although bateleurs also took a wide range of prey.
 The Tsavo East study further indicated that the predatory pressure on dik-diks is mitigated temporally by the slightly staggered nesting seasons of each eagle, with bateleurs tending to nest rather earlier, the hawk-eagle slightly later, so the peak reliance on the prey did not generally overlap.
 Furthermore, habitat differs, with the African hawk-eagle foraging in more wooded areas while the bateleur can forage in more open, treeless areas than tawny eagles because the bateleur is an aerial hunter while the tawny eagle typically requires perches to hunt from.
 Further study has indicated that, in Africa, the bateleur broadly mirrors the tawny eagle in most respects of ecology.
 One stark difference from virtually any other known eagle is the tawny eagle's nesting habits.
-That is that this eagle nests almost invariably on the top of the canopy of a tree, rather than a main trunk or large sturdy branch of trees (or on cliffs or, in steppe eagles, the ground).Bildstein, K. L., & Parry-Jones, J. (2011).
-The eagle watchers: Observing and conserving raptors around the world.
-Cornell University Press.
+That is that this eagle nests almost invariably on the top of the canopy of a tree, rather than a main trunk or large sturdy branch of trees (or on cliffs or, in steppe eagles, the ground).
 The nesting location of tawny eagles runs more parallel to those of vultures.
 Study in Kruger National Park has shown that the tawny eagle and white-backed vulture (Gyps africanus) will freely nest in the treetop nest built by the other species.
 Furthermore, other species, including large owls and snake eagles, will use old nests built by tawny eagles.
 Although the habitats used by martial and tawny eagles have been reported as broadly similar, detailed study in the Karoo found that the tawny species preferred areas with higher and more predictable summer rainfall and with higher primary productivity than the martial.